Best Renewable Energy Stocks (2026)

 What's the best renewable energy ETF?

 Among the most established options are iShares Global Clean Energy (ICLN, the broadest), Invesco Solar (TAN, concentrated in solar manufacturers), and First Trust Global Wind Energy (FAN, wind-focused).
 ETFs offer instant diversification across the renewable theme, but they limit your ability to filter for individual business quality — meaning you own both the strong operators and the weak ones in equal weight.
 Many investors combine an ETF core with selective single-stock positions in the highest-quality names.
+One important caveat: not all "clean energy" ETF labels hold up under scrutiny.
+Our guide to spotting greenwashing in your portfolio explains how to check what an ETF actually holds versus what its label implies.

 Are nuclear stocks considered renewable energy?